rotbau/tkg-service-poc/README.md

 ### Determine the Supervisor Cluster Kubernetes API Address

 Each Supervisor Cluster has its own load-balanced VIP for the Kubernetes API.
-This VIP is currently serviced by NSX-T, NST Advanced Load Balancer (AVI) or HA Proxy depending on how it was installed.
+This VIP is currently serviced by NSX-T, NSX Advanced Load Balancer (AVI) or HA Proxy depending on how it was installed.
 To find the Supervisor Cluster API VIP do one of the following:

 - Option 1: Through Workload Management View
     - vCenter -> Menu -> Workload Management -> Clusters tab